 Do not browse with chopsticks.
 Make a decision before taking your food, don't be flying with chopsticks on top of the plates, avoid filling your plate all at once, avoid choosing.
 This is considered greed (sashi bashi).

-Hashi are not Toys.
-Never point your chopsticks when talking to someone.
-Never rub the chopsticks together several times after separating it, because it is a sign that you think chopsticks are cheap and bad.
+Hashi are not Toys - Never point your chopsticks at someone.
+Never rub your chopsticks together several times after separating them, because it is a sign that you think the chopsticks are cheap and bad.

-Don't cross the Hashi.
+Don't cross the chopsticks - .
 When storing the chopsticks next to the plate, avoid leaving them crossed, because it also resembles a funeral.

-Don't Stir Hashi into Your Soup.
-When you do this, it looks like you are trying to clean them.
+Do not stir the chopsticks in your soup - When you do this, it seems like you are trying to clean them.
 This is sometimes tempting because miso soup remains suspended and does not dissolve.
 Resist the temptation!

 In general, the most important rules are the ones that remind people of Japanese funerals.
 Remember that chopsticks are not just two sticks to eat, but are deeply rooted in Japanese culture.

-Origin and History – How did Hashi come about?
+Origin and History - How did the Hashi come about?

 The origin of these chopsticks is not known for sure.
 The Chinese were responsible for popularizing this practice throughout Asia, but there are much older reports involving Israel, the Scythian people who invaded Canaan.

-Chopsticks were also used in Uyghur civilizations from the Mongolian steppes since the 6th century.
-Hashi is believed to have been used much earlier in the year 2500 BC to grill meats over coals.
+The chopsticks were also used in Uighur civilizations, from the Mongolian steppes since the 6th century.
+It is believed that the Hashi has been used much earlier in the year 2500 years before Christ to grill meats over coals.

 Just 1500 years after being simple sticks used to turn meat, chopsticks began to be used for common foods.
 It is believed that they were quite useful to avoid getting your hands dirty with sauces that were quite common in cooking.